Appearance

 "result_url": "https://..."

 job_id is an opaque identifier.
-The current format is UUID v4, but clients should store and forward it exactly as returned instead of parsing or validating a specific shape.
+Store and forward it exactly as returned instead of parsing or validating a specific shape.

 Image-to-image example